 Specific Requirements for Graduation.
-In addition to the general requirements of the Graduate School, College or School, and/or the departmental specific requirements, the student shall:
+In addition to the general requirements of the Graduate School, college or school, and/or the departmental specific requirements, the student shall:

 1. Earn a minimum of 45 quarter hours of graduate credit and maintain a 3.00 (B) grade average.
 At least 22 hours of this credit must be in courses numbered 500 or 600 and taken in residence in Greeley.
 National and international study courses which are organized on the UNC campus and which are numbered 500 or above may satisfy a maximum of 11 hours of the 22 hours.
-No student may count in his or her degree program more than 15 hours of work in courses numbered in the 300's and/or 400's (courses open to juniors and seniors).6 Educational Field Experience courses bearing catalog numbers of 499 or below, EDCI 340, EDCI 341, EDCI 351, and IS or Departmental Prefix 422 or any courses numbered in the 100's and/or 200's (courses open to freshmen and sophomores) may not be taken for graduate credit.
+No student may count in his or her degree program more than nine (9) quarter hours of work in courses numbered in the 300's and/or 400's.
+In individual situations where an exceptional hardship may exist, the department chairperson through the cognizant dean may request an exception to the nine (9) quarter hour limit.
+6 Educational Field Experience courses bearing catalog numbers of 499 or below, EDCI 340, EDCI 341, EDCI 351, and IS or Departmental Prefix 422 or any courses numbered in the 100's and/or 200's (courses open to freshmen and sophomores) may not be taken for graduate credit.
 In addition, a graduate student may not count in his or her degree program more than twelve (12) quarter hours, individually or in combination, of course work numbered in the "X08" series (i.e., 308 and/or 508) and/or the "X13" series (i.e., 313, 413, 513, 613 and 713).